Adaptive procedures for directional false discovery rate control

-In practice, the ODP is not implementable because the underlying prior $G(\cdot)$ is unknown.
-However, one can make ZDIRECT mimic the operational characteristic of the ODP that indices with the smallest local false sign rates get rejected first: At each step $t$, we aim to get rid of exactly one element from the masked set $\mathcal{M}_t $ that has potentially the largest local false sign rate, since only elements remaining in the next $\mathcal{M}_{t+1} $ may be rejected.
+The proof of \thmref{ODP} is in \appref{lfsrOMTpf}, which extends the arguments in \citet[Theorem 2.1]{heller2021optimal} on the optimal FDR procedure for the point null testing problem in \eqref{ptnull}.
+While the ODP cannot be operationalized in practice, one can make ZDIRECT mimic its characteristic that indices with the smallest local false sign rates get rejected first: At each step $t$, we aim to get rid of exactly one element from the masked set $\mathcal{M}_t $ that has potentially the largest local false sign rate, since only elements remaining in the next $\mathcal{M}_{t+1} $ may be rejected.
 In what follows, let